workbooks/client_lib/ruby/README.markdown

 This is a simple wrapper around `Logger`.

 The `log()` method can be called with up to four parameters.
 All but the first are optional.
 The first parameter is a string to label the log record.
 The second parameter is data (e.g. an array, string or other data structure) which is dumped.
 The third parameter is a log level; log levels include `:error`, `:warning`, `:notice`, `:info` and `:debug` (the default).
+The fourth is the size limit for how much will be logged.

 Examples:
 <pre><code>